Acuity AI Advisory

 TL;DR

 A EU AI Act compliance review for solicitors maps every AI tool in use at the firm against the Act's risk tier framework, identifies obligations under LSRA oversight, and produces a gap analysis with prioritised remediation actions.
-For Irish law firms, the August 2026 deadline is a hard operational date — not a planning target.
+For Irish law firms, August 2026 is when enforcement starts — AI literacy and transparency first, with high-risk conformity due by December 2027 — not a planning target.

 What the EU AI Act means for Irish solicitors